 The 'Corporate Rules' tab is visible but my rules do not fire

-If the tab is visible on the Email Filing Rules dialog and showing now error messages but you rules are not firing then check the following:
+If the tab is visible on the Email Filing Rules dialog and is not showing any error messages but your rules are not firing then check the following:

 - Do you have valid license for MacroView Corporate Email Filing?
 Click Refresh Licenses under DMF Options to make sure you license is up to date.